-Alternative # 2:
+Alternative # 3:

-- 12.5m in B3 Commercial Core south of Lawson Street, to allow for 3 storey mixed use building with a floor to ceiling height of 4 metres on the ground/first floor and at least 2.7m on the upper storey (residential), plus allowance for a hipped roof. - 9.4m on other land in B3 Commercial Core north of Lawson Street and in the southern end of Jonson Street, to allow 2 storeys with 4m ground floor to ceiling height and 2.7m ceiling height (residential) above.
+- 12.5m in core part of the town centre located south of Lawson Street, to allow for 3 storey mixed use building with a floor to ceiling height of 4 metres on the ground/first floor and at least 2.7m on the upper storey (residential), plus allowance for a hipped roof. - 9.4m on other land in town centre, north of Lawson Street and in the southern end of Jonson Street, to allow 2 storeys with 4m ground floor to ceiling height and 2.7m ceiling height (residential) above.

-This alternative will result an increased and negative impact to the human scale of the town currently valued by the community.
+This alternative would result an increased and negative impact to the human scale of the town currently valued by the community.
 It opens the potential for development that provides reduced floor to ceiling heights to achieve more 4 storeys within the 12.5m limit.